gitenter/gitenter/doc/requirements/StRS.md

 ### Business environment

+- [StRS-0019]{StRS-0020} The software shall not provide duplicated functions of word processor.
-- [StRS-0012]{StRS-0013} The software shall not provide duplicated functions of version control/continuous integration tools of code.
+- [StRS-0012]{StRS-0004} The software shall not provide duplicated functions of code revision control platforms.

 ### Goal and objective